 After a brief stint in the IT industry, Terrence made the transition to tech journalism and never looked back.
 Early in his career he took a particular interest in the intersection of technology and politics.
 Now, as managing editor of Engadget, he helps lead an impressive team of reporters that explores how that tech permeates our society.
 He's appeared on RT, NY1, The Brian Lehrer Show, WSJ Radio and ABC Radio.
-In his downtime Terrence brews beer and collects hobbies at an alarming rate.
+In his downtime Terrence collects hobbies at an alarming rate.